npm/policies/privacy.md

 document](https://github.com/npm/policies/commits/master/privacy.md).

 npm, Inc. encourages visitors to frequently check this page for any changes to its Privacy Policy.
-Your continued use of the npmjs.org website and the npm public registry after any change in this Privacy Policy will constitute your acceptance of such change.
+Your continued use of the npm website and the npm public registry after any change in this Privacy Policy will constitute your acceptance of such change.

 ## Credit and License